araobp/nlan/README.md

 ```
 ![NLAN visualization](./doc/jupyter/output_2_0.png)

-Directional graph of IP routing that Quagga and GoBGP has setup on the network
+Directional graph of IP routing that Quagga and GoBGP have setup on the network

 ###Jupyter notebook examples
 - [PTN topology](./doc/jupyter/topo.md)